2012年5月1日星期二

-lost his leg to diabetes, understand
+lost his leg to diabetes, understand, outdistance

 iPad '4G' claims face UK scrutiny